Kathy Beale: Reintroduction (2015) and relationship with Gavin Sullivan

-Taylforth was initially hesitant about the storyline.
-"I couldn't understand how they could work around the fact that she could do that to her children" the actress explained.
+Taylforth was initially hesitant about the storyline, explaining, "I couldn't understand how they could work around the fact that she could do that to her children".
 In September 2015, Treadwell-Collins said to the Daily Mirror that the story was inspired by the real life John Darwin disappearance case where John—also known as the Canoe man—with the help of his wife Anne faked his death in a canoe accident in March 2002 in order to claim the insurance.
 Gavin (Paul Nicholas) had convinced her to fake her death to keep her children safe.

+Gay bar

+In May 2019, it was announced that Kathy would open Walford's first gay bar.

 Relationship with Tom "Rocky" Cotton

 In July 2023, Taylforth spoke to Radio Times about Kathy and her husband, Tom Cotton's (Brian Conley) relationship and about Kathy finding out Tom was secretly already married to Jo Cotton (Vicki Michelle).
 She said that Kathy thinks "that they can get over this hurdle," and that she "loves Rocky and she thinks everything's gonna be rosy in the garden, and once the blackmail's out the way that's gonna be it; it's all gonna stop and everything in the garden's gonna be lovely."